Skip to content

 Do thorough market analysis before offering.
 Understand comparable sales and market conditions.
 Don’t offer prices that appraisals won’t support.

 For refinances, prepare the property.
 Clean, well-presented properties photograph and show better.
 Document renovations and improvements so appraisers can reference them.
+Our guide on refinancing your rental portfolio covers how to prepare your properties for a successful refinance appraisal.

 Frequently Asked Questions